JeremiePat/irc-meeting-bot/README.md

 irc-meeting-bot
 -------------------------------------------------------------------------------

-A simple IRC bot to recard meeting minutes
+A simple IRC bot to record meeting minutes